 For me it is simple, form follows function.
-When designing a thing the function needs to be consider first.
-I believe that if something has been designed to function properly, the rough aesthetic falls in to place and then a human element, style, or refinement of design can ride on the coat tails of function.
+When planning a project, how the finished product functions comes first.
+I believe that if something has been designed to function properly, the form falls into place.
+Then, the design refinement rides the coattails of function.

-Second, try to design all the joinery to work together.
-Designing joinery is a thing all by itself.
-The goal is use joinery and geometry that comes together in such a fashion that no fasteners are needed.
-This allows the timber frame to behave as a single structure, transferring loads from purlins, to rafters, to wall plates, and then down the bearing points to the foundation of the building while being support by all the braces.
-No fasteners, just geometry and some thought.
+Joinery is another important step in the design phase of any project.
+Using geometry and mind-power, we plan the joinery in such a fashion that fasteners aren’t needed.
+Relying on joinery over fasteners allows the timber frame to act as a cohesive structure full of interplay – transferring loads from purlins, to rafters, to wall plates, and then down the bearing points to the foundation of the building while receiving support from the braces.